AccessibilityRG/HelsinkiRegionTravelTimeMatrix2015/codes/Pouta/README.md

 #Pouta Configurations

-Documentation regarding cPouta Linux Server configurations for ArcGIS Server.
+Here you can find the documentation regarding cPouta Linux Server configurations for ArcGIS Server.
 Documentation about [how to use/get started with Pouta in CSC can be found here](https://research.csc.fi/pouta-user-guide).

 **NOTICE:** In the following documentation it is assumed that you have ArcGIS installation package extracted to folder:
    - **/home/MY_USERNAME/ArcGIS/ArcGISServer/**